 Less recommended, but sometimes enjoyable, the winter period due to the altitude (about 880 meters) and the wind.
 In summer, however, the place is really pleasant!
 The itineraries on all sides help to find the most suitable exposure.

 - Height: 880 mt.

-- Gear: The nailing is still a bit 'heterogeneous!
-There are still rock nails that date back to the 50s!
+- Gear: The nailing is still a bit heterogeneous!
+There are still pitons dating back to the 50s!
 There are, however, several routes with 10 mm stainless steel plugs (often quite close together!)
 And some streets equipped with chemical fixes.
-Possibility to access the summit, taking advantage of the easy "normal" way (II), to take advantage of the anchors placed to use the moulinette (useful some extension fettuccie!).
+Possibility of accessing the summit, taking advantage of the very easy "normal" route (II), to take advantage of the anchorages used for the use of the moulinette (some extension slings are useful!).

-- Rock: Limestone allocate of Limestone to Calpionelle (fossils) with numerous clayey veins.
-In some places, the rock appears a little metamorphosed due to the fact that it is in contact with rocks of metamorphic magmatic origin (ophiolites).
+In some places, the rock appears a bit metamorphosed.
+This lithotype is very curious and derives from the fact that all the formation was formed in contact with rocks of magmatic origin (ophiolites).

 N 44.1895º/E 11.3516º

 - Mainteners / Best Wikiers: NONNOMERDO: 85, morbidtrevi: 5, manu: 3, Climb0n3: 1,